tiktekteam/tiktekteam.github.io/SOLUTION_GITHUB_ACTIONS.md

-# GitHub Actions Troubleshooting Guide
+# GitHub Actions Troubleshooting Guide for React App

-This document provides solutions for common issues with the GitHub Actions workflow that generates the simulations manifest.
+This document provides solutions for common issues with the GitHub Actions workflow that builds and deploys the React application.

 ## Common Issues and Solutions

 ### 1. Workflow Not Running

 **Symptoms:**
-- The "Generate Simulations Manifest" workflow doesn't run when you push changes
+- The "Build and Deploy React App" workflow doesn't run when you push changes
 - No workflow runs appear in the Actions tab

 **Solutions:**